- Explore

 Tickets for new West End shows usually go on sale as soon as the production is officially announced, which can be several months before opening night.
 Big-name productions or celebrity-led shows may release tickets even earlier due to high demand.

-How often are new shows announced?
+How often are new theatre shows announced?

 New West End shows are announced throughout the year, with big reveals often timed around theatre seasons in spring and autumn.
 Some productions are unveiled more than a year in advance, while others are confirmed just a few months before opening.